-During our three-and-a-half-week expedition through the Philippines last year, Dustin and I managed to visit four separate islands throughout the country with the help of a very prominent airline, Cebu Pacific Air.
+During my three-and-a-half-week expedition through the Philippines, I managed to visit four separate islands throughout the country with the help of a very prominent airline, Cebu Pacific Air.

 Cebu Pacific is a large airline in Southeast Asia, with higher flight frequency within the Philippines and surrounding countries than any other airline.

-Currently, Cebu Pacific offers flights to 37 Philippines destinations and 26 international destinations from all over Asia, Australia, the United States (via Guam), and even the Middle East (like Dubai), for example.
+Currently, Cebu Pacific offers flights to 37 Philippines destinations and 26 international destinations from all over Asia, Australia, the United States (via Guam), and even the Middle East (like Dubai).

-First of all, is flying Cebu Pacific safe?
+First of all, is flying with Cebu Pacific safe?

 Personally, while aboard each Cebu Pacific flight, I never once questioned my safety on these flights.
-Both takeoff and landing were very smooth and precise, even when weather conditions were not the most ideal.
+Both takeoff and landing were smooth and precise, even when weather conditions were not ideal.

 According to the Airline Ratings website, Cebu Pacific currently holds the highest rating for safety, based on the airline’s IOSA (International Air Transport Association Operation Safety Audit).

 Cebu Pacific is rated at 7 stars (the highest ranking) based on safety audits conducted throughout the last couple of years.

 While this is not required when traveling within the Philippines, it is required if you’re traveling from an outside country.